MicrosoftDocs/VBA-Docs/api/Word.Document.Close(even).md

-For information about using events with a  **Document** object, see[Using Events with the Document Object](../word/Concepts/Objects-Properties-Methods/using-events-with-the-document-object.md).
+For information about using events with a  **Document** object, see [Using Events with the Document Object](../word/Concepts/Objects-Properties-Methods/using-events-with-the-document-object.md).